 - How to broach the sorrow of unexpected or sudden death?

 - How choices involved with euthanasia and suicide may be factors?

 Regardless of your religious or non-religious views, The Gateway We Call Death, sheds reassuring, logical, and hope-filled light on the topic of death and loss.

 Finding helpful books about grief can be useful in coping, and they can become a resource to be used again and again as needs arise.

 Knowing how to handle things when hardship or tragedy occurs is overwhelming.
-With the help of good information and professionals with experience making arrangments, the grieving process can be less burdensome.
+With the help of good information and professionals with experience making arrangements, the grieving process can be less burdensome.